 Mr. Fennell holds a Bachelor of Architecture degree from Roger Williams University with a Minor in Historic Preservation.
 He is licensed in Connecticut and a member of the American Institute of Architects and National Council of Architectural Registration Boards.
 He is a LEED Green Associate of the US Green Building Council.

 Born in the Philippines and raised in northern New Jersey, Cat stumbled upon architectural drawing at a young age and instantly fell in love with the marriage of art and the built world.
-She studied architecture at New Jersey Institute of Technology during which she interned at Kushner Studios and David Yum Architects in NYC and participated in a six month work/study program in Florence, Italy.
-Upon graduating, she opted for New England life and has been with GPA since 2006.
-For Cat, there is nothing more enjoyable than establishing relationships and working collaboratively with clients, professionals, and builders to transform ideas to paper and ultimately a built form.
+She studied architecture at New Jersey Institute of Technology during which she interned for NYC firms Kushner Studios and David Yum Architects.
+She also participated in a six-month work/study program in Florence, Italy studying Italian and working for Lo Studio Enrico Guanieri.
+Upon graduating, she chose New England life and has been with GPA since 2006.
+For Cat, there is nothing more enjoyable than developing relationships and working collaboratively with clients, professionals, and builders to transform ideas to paper and ultimately a built form.
 She takes a personal interest in each project regardless of its scope and appreciates the unique challenges custom home building presents.
-Though she is passionate about design, she is most excited about high performance/energy efficient building and the future of building technology.
-Outside of the office, she has taught Interior Design courses at Paier College of Arts, is a wannabe urban homesteader, and enjoys science fiction and fantasy films with her husband and two daughters.
+Though her first passion is design, her second passion is for sustainability and high-performance/energy-efficient building.
+She is a serial volunteer focusing on climate action/justice and has served for organizations like the Middletown Complete Streets Committee, Sustainable Middletown, Connecticut Passive House, and AIA's CANstruction program.
+Outside of work, she has taught Interior Design courses at Paier College of Arts, is a wannabe urban homesteader, and enjoys science fiction and fantasy films with her husband and two daughters.

 ZACHARY NELSON Associate Architect, AIA, NCARB